Canary Wharf tube station: Future proposals

 Canary Wharf Group (CWG) has called for the Bakerloo line extension to Lewisham to be diverted to Surrey Quays and Canary Wharf from Old Kent Road, before running to Charlton, CWG suggest the current Jubilee Line not being able to cope with demand from the yet to be approved new Canada Water scheme.

 CWG has also proposed a new underground line between Euston and Canary Wharf which is being considered by the government.

 In popular culture

 On 9 January 2013, the station appeared on a £1.28 British postage stamp as part of a set commemorating the 150th anniversary of the first London underground train journey.
 The stamp's captions read "Jubilee Line at Canary Wharf" and "1999".
 The Canary Wharf stamp represented the most modern phase of the Underground in the set of six stamps.

 The station was used as a filming location for some scenes of Danny Boyle's 2002 film 28 Days Later, and its 2007 sequel 28 Weeks Later.
 In April 2016, Canary Wharf station was used as a filming location for an Imperial base in the Star Wars film Rogue One.
 The location shoot took place between midnight and 4 am, when the station was closed to the public, and was commented on by Star Wars fans using Twitter.

+The station is also seen in the 2003 film Love Actually, the 2005 film The Constant Gardener, the 2024 film A Quiet Place: Day One, and the 2026 film Masters of the Universe.